prometheus-eval/prometheus-eval/README.md

 Compared to the Prometheus 1 models, the Prometheus 2 models support both **direct assessment** (absolute grading) and **pairwise ranking** (relative grading).

 You could switch modes by providing a different input prompt format and system prompt.
 Within the prompt, you should fill in the instruction, response(s), and score rubrics with your own data.
 Optionally, you could also add a reference answer which leads to better performance!
-Click on the appropriate sections below to expand the templates and see detailed examples of how to correctly format your input data.
-This will help ensure that the evaluations are accurate and reflect the true capabilities of the models being tested.

 <p align="center">